 How to Make Allergy Friendly

-Additionally, you can use a different type of salsa to change the flavor.
+Salsa: Additionally, you can use a different type of salsa to change the flavor.
 Regular tomato salsa will work.
-And you can also use a mild, medium or spicy salsa depending on your heat preference.
+And you can also use mild, medium, or spicy salsa depending on your heat preference.

 Make Ahead Ideas